Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Thanks, [To the Children] Say "green"!
 [The children and Bruce say Green as Scott snaps the photo.]

-BRUCE BANNER: Did you get that
+BRUCE BANNER: Did you get that?